 We could solve for the exact count of derangements of our full alphabet, but we really want to know about how large the number is, and so we will save time (and money?) by taking a short cut.
 Don't worry – we wouldn't do this with your credit information!
 Interestingly, it turns out that for larger alphabets the derangements are approximately 37% of the total possible permutations.
 So we return to the enormous product of one through 26 and take 37% of it.
 For the English alphabet there are roughly

 148, 000, 000, 000, 000, 000, 000, 000, 000 derangements.

 That's 148 trillion trillion derangements.
 Well, that's a lot of security, but as I mentioned, puzzle people like me solve cryptograms with relative ease.
-And we are no where near infinity, because I could type a 9 at the top of this page and fill the rest with zeroes to make a much larger number
+And we have not come near infinity because I could type a 9 at the top of this page and fill the rest with zeroes to make a much larger number.

 OK.
 Let's stop messing around and go for a large, large number.
 A googol?
 That's a 1 followed by a hundred zeroes – not big enough.
 A googolplex?
 That's a one followed by a googol of zeroes.
 That is a vast number.

 Infinity?
 No. Take any newspaper and let one single printed letter stand for a googolplex.
 Do all of the letters in the entire paper represent at least a fraction of infinity?
 No. You'd be richer getting a penny change from a dollar.